-7.121 Use of DCC as Program Sequence Watchdog
+7.133 Use of DCC as Program Sequence Watchdog

 The design of the N2HET is such that the instruction memory is contiguously executed in a circular loop with deterministic duration.
 A clocked output of known frequency can be generated on the N2HET with minimum software overhead.
-N2HET has a dedicated channel internally connected to the DCC module.
+Each N2HET has a dedicated channel internally connected to one of the two DCC modules.
 Comparison of the N2HET clocking output to a known clock reference by DCC can effectively implement a program sequence watchdog on the N2HET.
 Error response, diagnostic testability, and any necessary software requirements are defined by the software implemented by the system integrator.

-7.122 Use of MPUs to Block Access to Memory Mapped Debug
+7.134 Use of MPUs to Block Access to Memory Mapped Debug